RAJA DAHIR – 1 : tHE LAST CUSTODIAN OF GATES OF HINDUSTAN

 No telling of Raja Dhair’s tale will be complete without the magnificent tale of founder of the dynasty & his father, Chach (pronounced as Chauk).
 Like Dahir’s story, Chach’s story is an engrossing one but unlike his son’s end, Chach’s story is a happy story of love, war, loyalty, bravery & chivalry.

 One day news of a raid on Daybul/Daiwul/Debal came but the king was with his wife in the “Ranibada”.
 As the news reached him, the king asked that a puradha be set up in the bed chamber & Chach be brought to him.
-The queen then remarked that he (Chach) was a Brahmin— why have a curtain with him; it is better to have him as it is.
+The queen then remarked that he (Chach) was a Brahmin— why have a curtain with him; it is better to have him visit as it is.
 Chach approached the king’s throne, read the letter and suggested the course of action.
 The king was so impressed that he rewarded Chach & ordered him, that when any business of importance occurred, he should bring it into the ranibada.

 However, the Rani, Suhanadi, was besotted by Chach.
 She sent overtures to him expressing her love to him but Chach remained loyal to his king and rejected her overtures.
 She was dejected and heart broken by his reply.
 She stopped eating and pined away for Chach.
 She even rejected the king, her husband from her bed.
 Tareekh al-Hind wa a’s-Sind describes her condition as “from unhappiness she rolled about like a half-killed bird”.
 Yet Chach remained faithful to his king.

 Each possible claimant arrives wearing the heavy gold chains, at the allotted different dates to the palace in capital Aror.
 And each one is killed as they enter the king’s chamber.
-Soon in 50 days all claimants are put to sword and Chach ascends the throne and marries Suhanadi.
+Soon in 50 days all claimants are put to sword and Chach ascends the throne and then publicly, marries Suhanadi.
 There is hardly any opposition from the army or the people as both Suhanadi and Chach are well loved.
 Chach had made his reputation as a fair man of noble disposition, intelligent and honest.
 Suhanadi was renowned for her beauty and loving attitude towards her people.
 And they both ruled well, the lands of Sindh.

 The legend of Suhanadi & Chuck does not end there.
 But their legendary story is for another time and a different blog.
 For now, let us move forward to 663 CE & the birth of their children Dahir, Dahir Sen and a daughter Ma’ian (Manian)